 This could certainly be said about other styles of Blackletter, but the stroke formations of Fraktur – particularly its uppercase letters – are considerably more complex and broken apart.

-Earlier Blackletter hands were straight, rigid, and narrow, which created a strong vertical rhythm and because the letters were often tracked together tightly to conserve space on a page, they were difficult to read.
+Earlier, Blackletter’s hands were straight, rigid, and narrow, which created a strong vertical rhythm, and because the letters were often tracked together tightly to conserve space on a page, they were difficult to read.

 Fraktur does contain rounded strokes, but Rotunda is perhaps the easiest style to distinguish it from since Rotunda letterforms are not “fractured” much at all.

-They also contain flattened vertical stems as previously mentioned, which is not an aesthetic feature present in Fraktur.
+As previously mentioned, they also contain flattened vertical stems, which is not an aesthetic feature in Fraktur.

 Blackletter Calligraphy Tools

-As you might already know, there are an overwhelming number of tools out there designed to create calligraphy.
+As you might already know, an overwhelming number of tools are designed to create calligraphy.